oblivia-simplex/Narrativity/2_schneider.md

 But I did not withdraw---if you read the transcripts, you will clearly see this, there are three voices on that tape.
-It was she who kept silent for most of the remaining time, smiling when I pointed out options that he hadn\'t yet considered, and pulling her mouth taut when he derailed the conversation with anger.
+It was she who kept silent for most of the remaining time, smiling when I pointed out options that he hadn't yet considered, and pulling her mouth taut when he derailed the conversation with anger.
 The tapes tell the truth, that is why I carry my recorder in my pocket.
 How was I to know that he was taping all of this as well, and that he would hand